deaglandiderich/E.T.-Katherine-Perrier/README.txt

-Hey so this is our project, I couldn't get the videos to play in the game so just play them when the dialogue boxes say *PLAY VIDEO 1* or whatever.
+Hey so this is our project, I couldn't get the videos to play in the game so just play them when the dialogue boxes say *PLAY VIDEO X*.

 to play the game, go into Resources and run SFMLProject.exe.